Fast Unbiased Sampling of Networks with Given Expected Degrees and Strengths: Methods

 \subsection{Miller-Hagberg Algorithm for the Chung-Lu model}

-The Miller-Hagberg (MH) algorithm is an efficient sampling algorithm for the Chung-Lu model, and its core steps serve as the foundation for our proposed UBCM and UECM (for weighted networks) models.
+The Miller-Hagberg (MH) algorithm is an efficient sampling algorithm for the Chung-Lu model, and its core steps serve as the foundation for our proposed sampling algorithms for MaxEnt models.
 To understand the MH algorithm intuitively, let us start with a simple case where all nodes have identical degree $k$.
 In this scenario, the Chung-Lu model is equivalent to the Erdős-Rényi model.
 Consider a focal node $i$ that needs to find its neighbors among the remaining $N-1$ nodes.
-While the brute-force sampling goes through every node in order and evaluates the edge probabilities, the MH algorithm avoids this exhaustive evaluation by asking ``\emph{how many nodes can we skip before finding the next neighbor?}'' In other words, the MH algorithm evaluates the probability $p^{\text{Geo}}(L;p)$ that $L$ subsequent nodes do \emph{not} have edges with node $i$.
-The probability $p(L)$ follows Geometric distribution (i.e., $p^{\text{Geo}}(L;p)=(1-p)^{L}p)$ because each node has the same edge probability $p$.
+While brute-force sampling goes through every node in order and evaluates the edge probabilities, the MH algorithm avoids this exhaustive evaluation by asking ``\emph{how many nodes can we skip before finding the next neighbor?}'' In other words, the MH algorithm evaluates the probability $p^{\text{Geo}}(L;p)$ that $L$ subsequent nodes do \emph{not} have edges with node $i$.
+The probability $p^{\text{Geo}}(L;p)$ follows a geometric distribution (i.e., $p^{\text{Geo}}(L;p) = (1-p)^{L}p$) because each node has the same edge probability $p$.
 By noting that $pN^2 \simeq M$, the time needed for generating an Erdős-Rényi network is ${\cal O}(M)$ instead of ${\cal O}(N^2)$.